JamesWoolfenden/terraform-by-example/docs/lesson3.md

+# Lesson 3

-covert to template
+## convert to template

-add in first use of module http.ip
+add in first use of a module http.ip

 terraform fmt